Tips and Tricks to Grow Chestnuts from Seed

 Ready to Plant the Chestnuts

-In mid to late April I check to see if the chestnuts have sprouted.
+In mid April I check to see if the chestnuts have sprouted.
 It may be only a little sprout or it may be a long, rooted sprout, especially in sand.

-You can see in the picture below that the chestnut has a hairy root and a long sprout.
-The chestnut is attached to the root.
-Do not remove the nut.
+If the chestnut has a hairy root or has sprouted, Do not remove the nut.
 This feeds the plant until it is rooted out (similar to how an egg yolk feeds a chicken in the egg).

 You add soil that is similar to your soil.
 Mix in a little bone meal and blood meal or worm castings.